department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/research-plan.md

 The VA Mobile App team is conducting testing to understand usability obstacles, ask questions, and get feedback from Veterans on an MVP mobile app we are developing.
 The outcome of this testing will inform any necessary immediate adjustments and also potential future improvements.

 ### Background
-The VA Mobile App team has designed and built a MVP mobile app that can be used on iOS and Android devices.
+The VA Mobile App team has designed and built a MVP mobile app.
 We would like to test this app with users to answer the following questions:

 **Sign In**
 - What usability obstacles exist with the sign in flow?